MoritzLaurer/prompt_templates/docs/repo_types_examples.md

 ## 1. Prompt templates as independent artifacts in model repos
 Many prompt templates can be reused with various models and are not linked to specific model weights.
-These prompt templates can be shared in an HF model repo, where the model card provides a description and usage instructions, and prompts are shared via .yaml or .json files in the same repository.
+These prompt templates can be shared in an HF model repo, where the model card provides a description and usage instructions, and prompt templates are shared via .yaml or .json files in the same repository.

 <details>